 The Les Halles quarter of Paris may no longer have its famed food market, but its spirit lives on in the classic French bistro dishes it inspired, such as this luscious dessert.

-1⁄2 cup sugar
+- 1⁄2 cup sugar

-7 tbsp. cake flour
+- 7 tbsp. cake flour

-1 1⁄4 tsp. vanilla extract
+- 1 1⁄4 tsp. vanilla extract

-9 cups fresh or frozen raspberries
+- 9 cups fresh or frozen raspberries

-3⁄4 cup sugar
+- 3⁄4 cup sugar

-1 package unflavored gelatin
+- 1 packet unflavored gelatin

-1⁄4 cup eau-de-vie de poire (pear brandy)
+- 1⁄4 cup plus 2 tbsp. eau-de-vie de poire (pear brandy)

-2 cups heavy cream
+- 2 cups heavy cream

-3 tbsp. superfine sugar
+- 3 tbsp. superfine sugar

-2 tbsp. fresh lemon juice
+- 2 tbsp. fresh lemon juice

-1. For the cake: Preheat oven to 400°.
+Make the cake: Preheat oven to 400°.
 Butter a 9" springform pan and line bottom with buttered parchment.
 Whisk together egg yolks and sugar in a bowl until pale yellow.
 Gradually beat in flour until mixture is smooth.
 Add vanilla and set aside.
 Whisk egg whites in a medium bowl until stiff peaks form, then fold whites into yolk mixture, taking care not to deflate whites.
-Pour into pan and bake until brown, 25–30 minutes.
+Pour into prepared pan and bake until brown, 25–30 minutes.
 Set aside to cool.

 Press cooked raspberries through a sieve set over a bowl to catch purée.
-Return 2 cups purée to pan and set over low heat.
-Reserve remaining purée for sauce.
-Sprinkle gelatin in 1/4 cup cold water, set aside until softened, then add to purée in pan, stirring until dissolved, 1–2 minutes.
-Remove from heat, add eau-de-vie, and set aside to cool.
+Return 2 cups purée to pan, reserving the remaining purée for sauce, and set over low heat.
+Add softened gelatin to pan, stirring until dissolved, 1–2 minutes.
+Remove from heat, add 1⁄4 cup eau-de-vie, and set aside to cool at room temperature.
 Whip cream in a large bowl until soft peaks form.
 Gently fold cooled purée into cream.